springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step3.md

-# ROUND 3 - make the deployment environment-specific
+# Promote to production

 In this step, you will:
-1. Introduce a new environment
+1. Introduce a prod environment
 2. Duplicate the service and deployment yamls
-3. Use `yq` to manipulate resources
+3. Use `yq` to manipulate the YAML resources
-4. Deploy both environments to Kubernetes and test it
+4. Deploy the image to the prod environment and test it

-## Introduce new environment
+## Introduce prod environment

-For the purpose of this lab we will simply create a new namespace `prod` which will act as our production environment.
+Begin by creating a new namespace called `prod` that will serve as our production environment:

 ```
 kubectl create namespace prod